Guide

 • A compliant request, but unusual timing or geography.

 These are not edge cases.
-They are cultural safeguards.
+They are cultural safeguards that represent how the business actually operates.

-Because agents do not just need to follow policy.
+Automatic tests explore documented rules.
+Domain-informed tests capture institutional reflexes.
+Both are required, because agents do not just need to follow policy.
 They need to behave like your best operator would.

-Human behavior is not enumerable.
+Even with high coverage and explicit guarantees, one fact remains: human behavior is not enumerable.
 Humans act through a long-tail distribution.
 In a sales inbound chatbot, people ask very diverse questions, each with very low probability.
 There is always something that comes up that was not anticipated.

-• Detecting incomplete or ambiguous inputs
+• Detecting incomplete or ambiguous inputs before the agent processes them

 • Rejecting actions when required fields are missing